jmbabazi/RwandaTasks/ReadMe.md

 * Mail server for child servers using Thunderbird .
 (We can use IRedMail & RoundCube)
 * Upgrade jira and confluence.
 * Zabbix for child servers using MTN.
-* PHC figure out why they can't print and create Kiosk for mozilla..
+* PHC figure out why they can't print and create Kiosk for mozilla.. -- install mkiosk addon for firefox
 * Script to detect if MTN modems are not on restart them.
 * Create script to backup DB to encrypted usb sticks.
 Send e-mail if the usb is unplugged.
 * Rebuild imb.pig-emr.org page